 Admission to the Junior Year in Munich carries with it the student's commitment to participate fully in an approved program of academic work.
-Students should register for 15 credits per semester.
+Students must register for 15 credits per semester, which is considered a normal class load.
+Only under special circumstances may a student register for more than 15 credits, with the maximum set at 19 credits per semester.

 All students should consult with their home institution regarding any special requirements for minimum or maximum credit or course load while studying abroad.